Vasi012/To-the-moon-and-back/README.md

 The code is custom and written entirely by me and the story is of my own idea.

-Pyfiglet has been installed and used from [here.] (https://pypi.org/project/pyfiglet/0.7/)
+Pyfiglet has been installed and used from [here.](https://pypi.org/project/pyfiglet/0.7/)

 Colorama has been installed and used as instructed from [here.](https://pypi.org/project/colorama/)

 The game logo has been created by me in a Notepad file.

 The sys and time functions have been used as instructed in [here](https://www.programiz.com/python-programming/time/sleep)

+The deployment of the project has been realised after following the steps found on slack [Click Here](https://code-institute-room.slack.com/archives/D02T4R10QP8/p1651856379084749)